Blog

 An exciting exchange with the upholstered furniture industry that confirms our ecosystem approach.

-In November last year, tapio was part of a panel discussion within the Congress of furniture manufacturing (More on this in my blog).
-There we also met LECTRA.
-Subsequently, tapio was invited by LECTRA as a speaker for their own event "Upholster the future" on 04th of April.
+In November of last year, we as tapio participated in a panel discussion as part of the furniture manufacturing congress.
+There, we also got to know LECTRA.
+Subsequently, tapio was invited by LECTRA to speak at their own event "Revamping the Future" on April 4th.

-We have outgrown the production step and are currently focusing primarily on kitchens and furniture production in large and small.
-LECTRA itself is at home in the world of upholstered furniture.
-So there were enough starting points for an exciting discussion, but also enough new things to learn.
-Personally, I found it particularly fascinating how little automation is possible nowadays in the production step of the actual upholstery.
-Although the cutting is already very optimized, the entire industry is still very much characterized by manual work, as Dr. Mark Reuber from IWT Institut very clearly demonstrated.
+We have outgrown the manufacturing step and are currently focusing primarily on the production of kitchens and furniture in large and small scale.
+LECTRA itself is at home in the upholstered furniture world.
+Thus, there were plenty of points of reference for an exciting discussion, but also enough new things to learn.
+I found it particularly fascinating how little automation is possible today in the actual upholstery production step.
+The cutting process is already highly optimized, but the entire industry is still largely characterized by manual labor, as Dr. Mark Reuber from the IWT Institute has demonstrated very clearly.

-The insights into the market development over the last 10+ years and the changing requirements of customers by Ralf Jackels from IFH Cologne have given a nice start to the day.
-Even in the long-term view, no real changes in the form of sales channels are visible in furniture sales.
-It is still the case that just under 80% are sold through specialist retailers.
-Which is certainly a peculiarity in the German-speaking area, but for me, it was a surprise, as we have seen several larger new companies in recent years that are just starting out in sales.
-In comparison to 2005 and 2018, however, they were able to increase their share "only" from 0.1% to 3.6%.
-I also found it exciting that the most important criterion for customers in online furniture retail seems to be "online build-up tutorials."
-This fits very well into the YoutTube culture and the DIY trend.
-I'm sure that a lot will change in the next few years.
-IKEA as one of the big players has made interesting approaches with its activities over the last two years.
+The insights into market developments over the last 10+ years and the changing requirements from customers by Ralf Jackels from IFH Cologne provided a nice start to the day.
+Even in long-term observations, no real changes in the form of distribution channels in furniture sales are visible.
+It is still the case that nearly 80% go through specialist retail.
+This is certainly a peculiarity in the German-speaking area, but it was a surprise for me, as we have seen several larger new companies emerging, particularly in sales, in recent years.
+Compared to 2005, these companies have only been able to increase their share from 0.1% to 3.6% by 2018.
+I also found it exciting that the most important criterion for customers in online furniture retail apparently is "Online Assembly Videos."
+This fits very nicely into the YouTube culture and the DIY trend.
+I am sure that quite a bit will change in the coming years.
+IKEA, as one of the big players, has made very interesting approaches with its activities over the past two years.

-The unique thing about the LECTRA event was that we were able to talk about various topics in small groups afterward, which led to an intensive exchange and made the event interactive.
-These discussions showed me that our idea of an open ecosystem for an industry is the right approach.
-All customers have confirmed that they share this approach and also see the danger that they will need various solutions afterward, but that there are no synergies.
+The special thing about the LECTRA event was that afterwards we could talk in small groups about various topics, which led to an intensive exchange rather than just a purely frontal presentation.
+These conversations showed me that our idea of an open ecosystem for an industry is the right approach.
+All customers confirmed that they share this approach and also see the danger that they will later need various solutions, but that there are no synergies.